Consumer Privacy

 Keep it L.O.C.K.E.D.!
 You can get a List of the specific entities that received your data or any data from a business.
 You can Opt-out (say “no”) to a business selling, profiling, and using targeted advertising with your personal information.
 You can get a Copy of the personal and sensitive data a business has about you.
 You can Know what information a business has collected about you.
 You can Edit any inaccuracies in the data about you.
 Finally, you can Delete personal and sensitive information businesses have about you.

-Report a Violation of the Oregon Consumer Privacy Act
+Report a Complaint Under the Oregon Consumer Privacy Act

 After submitting a complaint, the complaint will be reviewed by a member of the Oregon Department of Justice’s consumer privacy team.
 The Department of Justice may follow up with the consumer for more information, refer the complaint to another government agency if that is most appropriate, or in some cases, follow-up with the business to pursue the complaint.